 Boat Engine Shutting Down While Running – Marine Diesel Diagnosis Guide

-If your boat engine suddenly shuts down while running, it’s one of the most serious and dangerous situations you can experience on the water.
-Whether you’re leaving Ventura Harbor or running offshore toward the Channel Islands, an unexpected shutdown can leave you without propulsion when you need it most.
+If your boat engine suddenly shuts down while running, it is one of the most serious and potentially dangerous situations you can experience on the water.
+Whether you’re leaving Ventura Harbor or offshore near the Channel Islands, sudden loss of propulsion can create immediate safety risks.

 Schedule Shutdown Diagnosis